andif888/workfromhome-with-docker/README.md

 Your internet router should forward all network traffic, incomming from the internet on port `80` and `443` to the internal IP address and port 80 and 443 of your Ubuntu server.
 Port 80 is used by Letsencrypt for httpChallenge for automatic SSL certificate request an renewals.
 Port 443 is actually used by the secured HTTPS traffic.
 You should register a public DNS hostname - for example `desktops.yourcompany.com` - which points to the external IP address your internet router.
 If your external IP address of your internet router is not a static one, but changes sometimes, then dynamic DNS updates is your friend, which is often an already built-in feature of your internet router and works usually very reliable.
 NOTE: You can easily set your DynDNS-Name as CNAME to `desktops.yourcompany.com` in your public DNS.

+**Pro-Tip**: Maybe you have spotted the [Vagrantfile](Vagrantfile).
+This means, for testing purpose you can use `vagrant up` to spin up an Ubuntu Linux immediately, if you are a little bit familiar with [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and have already installed it somewhere.
+If you do so then you can already skip `Step 1`, because Vagrant has done it already for you.

 ### Step 1: